 These results provide vital insight, as Dr. Tyrrell explains, “This is important to help target efforts to reduce depression, which makes it much harder for people to adopt [healthful] lifestyle habits.”

 However, the relationship between obesity and depression is convoluted, and questions remain.
 As the authors write, “we have not ruled [out] a possible bidirectional causal relationship between higher BMI and depression […] Further research is required to explore the causal role of depression on body mass index and obesity.”
+Check out the latest exipure reviews.

 Because depression and obesity can have profound impacts on individuals and society at large, scientific attention is likely to continue to look at their links.